MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - [Azure Service Fabric](https://azure.microsoft.com/services/service-fabric/)
 - [Azure Red Hat OpenShift](https://azure.microsoft.com/services/openshift/)

 There are advantages and disadvantages associated with each of these Azure container platforms which should be analyzed in the context of business requirements to inform an optimal technical choice; each platform serves an optimal choice for certain scenarios.
-However, given the principles underpinning the  design methodology strive to optimize reliability, scalability, and performance, it is strongly recommended to prioritize the use of Azure Kubernetes Service.
+However, given the principles underpinning the  design methodology strive to optimize reliability, scalability, and performance, it'sstrongly recommended to prioritize the use of Azure Kubernetes Service.

 Azure Kubernetes Service (AKS) is Microsoft Azure's native managed Kubernetes service which allows for rapid Kubernetes cluster provisioning without complex cluster administration activities, and enhances standard Kubernetes with a rich feature set that includes advanced networking and identity capabilities.

-It is important to note that AKS is the target application compute platform across Azure engineering teams within Microsoft, as well other Microsoft engineering organizations, such as Xbox and LinkedIn.
+### Design considerations

 For web and API based workload scenarios Azure App Services offers a feasible alternative to AKS, providing a low-friction container platform without the complexity of Kubernetes.

-> The Design considerations and recommendations within this section will therefore focus on optimal AKS usage as well as App Services for low-scale scenarios.
+The considerations and recommendations within this section will therefore focus on optimal AKS usage as well as App Services for low-scale scenarios.

-### Design Considerations

 **Azure Kubernetes Service**

 - There are many different container orchestrators, but Kubernetes has become the clear market leader and is best supported across the open source community and major cloud providers.
   - Kubernetes expertise is readily available within the employment market.
-  - Kubernetes has a steep learning curve, so if development teams are new, it will require non-trivial engineering investment to set up and maintain an Kubernetes environment in a secure and reliable way.
+  - Kubernetes has a steep learning curve, so if development teams are new, it will require non-trivial engineering investment to set up and maintain a Kubernetes environment in a secure and reliable way.
   - Kubernetes as well as managed Kubernetes offerings like AKS are widely available and can address concerns reg. vendor lock-in.

 - AKS provides a [control plane](https://kubernetes.io/docs/concepts/overview/components/) that is managed by Microsoft.